 TIAA-CREF Tuition Financing, Inc., (TFI) is an affiliate of TIAA, a financial services organization with more than 100 years of investment experience.

 A percentage change, over a specified time period, in a mutual fund’s net asset value, adjusted to reflect the reinvestment of all dividend and capital gain distributions.

 Uniform Gift to Minors Act.
 Laws adopted by most states allowing an adult to contribute to a custodial account in a minor’s name without having to establish a trust or name a legal guardian.
 Thus, minors can have securities bought and money invested in their names, but the custodian is responsible for managing the funds in the account.
 The custodian has a fiduciary duty to manage the account prudently, but once the minor reaches the age of majority, he/she has complete rights to the funds in the account.
 The assets are the legal property of the minor, and the parent has no legal control over the uses of the proceeds of the account.
 All withdrawals from the account are taxed at the minor’s rate.
 Putting money into a UGMA account can negatively impact the chances for financial aid, since financial aid officers may weigh children’s assets more heavily than parents’ assets.

-An ownership interest in an Investment Option that is purchased by making a contribution to an Account.
+An ownership interest in an Investment Portfolio that is purchased by making a contribution to an Account.